GC-public-learning/Commander/README.md

 ### test :
 in terminal : dotnet run then test the urls

-## 3) set up database and install entity framework packages
+## 3) Setup database and install entity framework packages

 - connection on sql server with MSSMS : server name : localhost and sql server authentification with sa
 - create a specific login for the app